O-Mutt/o-mutt.github.io/_posts/2012/2012-12-26-git-aliases.md

 layout: post
 permalink: /git-aliases/
 tags:
-  - Development
+  - development
-  - Linux
+  - linux
   - aliases
-  - Git
+  - git
 ---
 So, it has been a while but I have been working hard so we all know that you can't really blame me for that!